Stateless People

 Other Treaties

 The right to a nationality and the right not to be arbitrarily deprived of one’s nationality are two principles widely articulated in international law, particularly human rights treaties.
-While the statelessness conventions mentioned above may suffer from relatively low accession rates, “the great majority of states are parties to one or several treaties that guarantee the right to citizenship” (Statelessness: What It Is and Why It Matters, pp. 5-6).
+While the statelessness conventions mentioned above may have suffered from relatively low accession rates, “the great majority of states are parties to one or several treaties that guarantee the right to citizenship” (Statelessness: What It Is and Why It Matters, pp. 5-6).

 The UNHCR web site provides access to extracts relating to nationality and statelessness from selected universal and regional human rights instruments.
 The complete texts of and signatories to international conventions relating to nationality, human rights and other related matters can be retrieved via Multilateral Treaties Deposited with the Secretary-General in the UN Treaty Collection.
-European conventions on nationality and statelessness can also be retrieved via the UNHCR site.
+European conventions on nationality and statelessness can also be retrieved via Refworld.

 Other Instruments

-National Legislation
+National Legislation/Procedures

 Case Law